 9. “Pay off your mortgage before saving for retirement.”

 You may be advised to pay off your mortgage as early as possible because debt is a liability.
 It may feel great to be completely debt-free, but slowly paying off your mortgage early isn’t always the best move, especially if you are not living in your home for the long run.

 “If you can pay off the house you plan to stay in for five years or more after the debt is retired, great,” said Kristin C. Sullivan, a Denver, Co.-based financial planner.
 “If not, keep that money for yourself and invest more in your 401(k) or other assets that have the possibility for growth.”

 Homeowners who purchased their homes after Dec.
-15, 2017 can deduct mortgage interest paid on up to $750,000 in mortgage debt from their taxes under the new tax law.
+15, 2017 can deduct mortgage interest paid on up to $750,000 in mortgage debt from their taxes under The Tax Cuts and Jobs Act, enacted in 2017.
 For those living in expensive housing markets who will itemize their taxes, that’s all the more reason to invest that money elsewhere.